northka/exposure/README.md

 When stay time exceeds the exposure time condition (default is 0.5s) and the exposure area is greater than the visibility fraction condition (default 50%),It will trigger the exposure callback and record the Key value in a queue (the default is to store up to 100 keys).

-When encounter the same key in the queue, it will don't detect
+When encounter the same key in the queue, it won't detect

 install
 ----